Find a Lender-Approved Local Conveyancer in Hurstpierpoint

 • Agreeing and preparing for completion

-• Registering the buyer and the home loan (if appropriate) at the HMLR.
+• Registering the change in ownership and the mortgage (if relevant) at the HM Land Registry.

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.